goyalpike/basic_feat_tempelate/docs/index.md

 # Homepage

-This demonstrates simple math functions in python.
+It demonstrates simple math functions in python :-)

 ## Examples
 It contains as of now two examples.
 Please [visit simple example](./examples/01_demo.ipynb).